kittibodecs/t-doc-template-demo/contents/docs/[01]getting-started/02-overview/index.md

 ## What will you find?

+- **Markdown Syntax Essentials**
+  A quick reference on Markdown formatting to help you write and structure your documentation efficiently.
+  Headings, text styles, block quotes, lists, links, and images are covered.

 - **Customization of T-Doc Template**
   Easily modify the template's elements, including colors, typography, and layout structure to match your branding or content style.

-- **Markdown Syntax Essentials**
-  A quick reference on Markdown formatting to help you write and structure your documentation efficiently.
-  The essentials are covered: headings, text styles, block quotes, lists, links, and images.

 - **Deployment to GitHub Pages**
   Step-by-step instructions on how to deploy your Toucan SSG site to **GitHub Pages**, making your documentation accessible online with minimal setup.